dthorburn/Genomic_Read_Processing/README.md

-# Genomic Read Processing
+# Genomic Read Mapping and Variant Calling
-### Overview
+## Overview
+These pipelines were developed to firstly process genomic reads through the trimming and mapping stages, then call variants using [GATK](https://gatk.broadinstitute.org/hc/en-us).
+The pipelines were developed using [Nextfow](https://www.nextflow.io/) version 20.10.0 (version on Imperial HPC; date: 25/01/2022).

+## Step 1: Genomic Read Trimming and Mapping
-This pipeline was developed to process genomic reads through the trimming and mapping stages.
-This repository is paired with the GATK variant calling pipeline (*under development*).
-The pipeline was developed using [Nextfow](https://www.nextflow.io/) version 20.10.0 (version on Imperial HPC; date: 25/01/2022).
-I assume reads will have already been assessed using [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/), so trimming paramaters will be known.
-The quality of the reads I've used so far in the Crisanti lab only need simple trimming (adapter and random primer removal, and a simple trailing quality trim) , so if you need more complex paramaters please contact me and I can update the pipeline to better reflect these needs.
+You should assess the reads using [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) to get suitable trimming paramaters.
+The quality of the reads I've used so far in the Crisanti lab only need simple trimming (adapter and random primer removal, and a simple trailing quality trim), so if you need more complex paramaters please contact me and I can update the pipeline to better reflect these needs.

-### Trimming
+#### Trimming
 There are currently two options for trimming: [Trim Galore](https://www.bioinformatics.babraham.ac.uk/projects/trim_galore/) and [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic).

-### Mapping
+#### Mapping
 This is conducted using [BWA-MEM2](https://github.com/bwa-mem2/bwa-mem2).
 If you require a different genomic mapping tool, please let me know and I can add more options to the tool for versitility.

-### Usage
+#### Usage
 To use this pipeline follow these instructions:

   1. Run FastQC to identify appropriate trimming paramaters.